Loch Ness Monster (roller coaster): Reception and legacy

-Following the opening of the Loch Ness Monster, Busch Gardens Williamsburg marked its earliest millionth visitor on July 22, 1978, since the park's opening in 1975.
+After the opening of the Loch Ness Monster, Busch Gardens Williamsburg marked its earliest millionth visitor on July 22, 1978, since the park's opening in 1975.
 The park also reported a record 30,000 visitors on July 29, prompting the park to close early.
 By the season closure in October, the park saw a record 2.1 million visitors which was attributed to the opening of the roller coaster.
 The Loch Ness Monster helped the Williamsburg park to reach national recognition through the 1978 season, as well as compete against another Virginia amusement park, Kings Dominion.
 The initial Golden Ticket Awards in 1998 placed the Loch Ness Monster as the 15th best steel roller coaster, tied with Taz's Texas Tornado at Six Flags AstroWorld.

 The park has commemorated several anniversaries for the Loch Ness Monster.
 The tenth anniversary saw 400 American Coaster Enthusiasts members celebrate the founding of ACE and the roller coaster.
 The park celebrated the 15th anniversary of the roller coaster with Elvis impersonators that parachuted into the park and rode the Loch Ness Monster.
 The roller coaster's 20th and 30th anniversaries' saw respective fundraising events for the Kiwanis Club and the Autism Society of America.
 The 40th anniversary was marked by upgrades to the roller coaster and a five day commemoration.
 Its popularity and historical significance as the world's first roller coaster with interlocking loops, as well as being the tallest and fastest coaster when it was built, was recognized by the American Coaster Enthusiasts organization, which designated Loch Ness Monster a Coaster Landmark on June 17, 2003.
 The National Roller Coaster Museum and Archives hosted an original Arrow Development train to its collection in 2021.